ericvpineda/doro/readme.md

   - Seek track
   - Volume control
 - Pomodoro timer commands:
+  - Play/Pause timer
   - Clear timer
-  - Pause timer
-  - Play timer
   - Reset timer
   - User input for hours, minutes, and focus description
   - Desktop notification when timer complete

-## Reasoning for Project (In segments)
+## Reasoning for Project

-- Initially, I wanted to learn about creating a simple chrome extension, which was a pomodoro app.
-- However, it was fairly easy to make since I've learned basic react and web development.
-- So to make things more challenging, I ventured to learn new technologies, including typescript and webpack.
+Initially, I wanted to learn about creating a simple chrome extension, which was a pomodoro app.
+However, it was fairly easy to build since I've learned basic react and web development.
+So to make things more challenging, I ventured to learn new technologies, including typescript and webpack.

-- Eventually, the pomodoro app was expanded to include Spotify when I thought music would be complementary to a timer app.
-- When I researched there was no such application in the Chrome store, I thought I had to build it.
+Eventually, the pomodoro app was expanded to include Spotify when I thought music would be complementary to a timer app.
+When I researched there was no such application in the Chrome store, I thought I had to build it.
 Then, Doro was born.

 ## API